Graduate Info Tech & Supply Chain Mgmt

 This course prepares students for global project management, effective teamwork and collaboration from theoretical and practical viewpoints.
 Students are prepared to understand key issues in systems lifecycle planning, managing and coordinating distributed project teams, organizing work products, implementing process and quality metrics, maintaining effective control and coordination, and risk management.

 APPLIED PROJECT MANAGEMENT

 This course utilizes a formal project management process to convey the key competencies that project managers must develop.
-Students will apply project management tools and techniques to execute a full project from initiation through closure for a community partner.
-Topics covered in the course include project management and organization; planning; budgeting; scheduling; resource management; project control; project termination; project management tools; and project completion hours.
-Emphasis is on hands-on application and practice with project management software tools.
+Students will apply project management tools and techniques to execute a full project.
+Topics covered include project management and organization; planning; budgeting; scheduling; resource management; project control; project termination; project management tools; and project completion hours.
+Emphasis is on hands-on application.

 Study of a selected topic or topics under the direction of a faculty member.